esalogic/tenant/README.md

 DeterminedRouter.java
 ```
 /**
  * @return the user selected data source if it is set or the default one
  * @throws IllegalArgumentException
  *             if the data source is not found
  */
 @Override
 public DataSource getDataSource() {

 	if (dataSources == null) {
 		logger.info("Lazy DataSource load!!");
 		init();
 	}

 	// if no datasource is selected use the default one
 	if (currentDataSource.get() == null) {
 		if (dataSources.containsKey(defaultDataSourceName)) {
 			return dataSources.get(defaultDataSourceName);

 		} else {
 			throw new IllegalArgumentException("you have to specify at least one datasource");
 		}
 	}

 	// the developper set the datasource to use
 	return currentDataSource.get();
 }
 ```

 The core of our architecture is to give the chance to match users in different databases using Shiro security framework.
-To do this we needed to access with a Triple <Username, Password, Tenant_Name>.
-To do this we had to bypass custom Shiro's Realm-Token protocol to match our one.
+To do this we needed to access with a Triple <Username, Password, Tenant_Name> bypassing custom Shiro's Realm-Token protocol to fit our one.
-First of all we extended CustomAuthenticationToken to match our Triple: you can see the constructor.
+First of all we extended AuthenticationToken class to get Tenant_Name as parameter.

 CustomAuthenticationToken.java
 ```